xasos/IlliniGuide/README.md

 # IlliniGuide
-A course and professor guide for UIUC built in Python + Flask.
+A course and professor guide for [UIUC](https://uiuc.edu).
+Built in Python, Flask, and PostgreSQL.

-## Want to build this for your own school?

-Feel free to fork this project & create a course site for your university.

-## Data Source
-FOIA's
+*Note: Any questions, comments, feedback or feature requests should be directed to [xasos](http://github.com/xasos) or via an [issue](https://github.com/xasos/Coins/issues) in this repo.*

 ## Development
-Want to run this on your own machine?
-Follow these commands to get up and running:

 ```sh
 $ git clone https://github.com/xasos/IlliniGuide.git